lgp171188/launchpad/lib/lp/app/stories/launchpad-root/xx-featuredprojects.rst

 The home page listing
 ---------------------

 Featured projects are visible to everyone on the home page.
-One poject is featured as "project of the day" depending on the current day.
+One project is featured as "project of the day" depending on the current day.
 As we do not know the current day, we replace that selection method in the view with a constant value.